Course content & levels

 Claire

-French as a foreign language teacher in charge of the B2/C1 grammar workshop
+French as a foreign language teacher in charge of the B2 and C1 grammar workshop

 Registration fees